MicrosoftDocs/azure-docs/articles/active-directory/fundamentals/multilateral-federation-decision-tree.md

 # Decision tree

-This article provides an overview to the Azure Active Directory (Azure AD) custom claims provider.
 Use this decision tree to help you determine the solution best suited for your environment.

 [![Decision matrix with key criteria to help choose between solutions one, two, and three.](media/multilateral-federation-decision-tree/tradeoff-decision-matrix.png)](media/multilateral-federation-decision-tree/tradeoff-decision-matrix.png#lightbox)